yfujiki/WhatToHideInNavigationController/README.md

 Another pitfall, which I think is a bug of iOS: Once you set this flag to `true`, the behavior persists even after setting it to `false`.
 I guess it is not very common to switch this settings within the lifetime of a `UIViewController`, so it is practically ok.

-Also, don't tap on the search bar under navigation bar when this flag is ON.
-The search bar is part of the navigation bar, so when you tap on the search bar and bring up the keyboard, the search bar itself will be hidden.
+Also, don't set this to `true` when you have search bar under navigation bar by setting `UINavigationItem.searchController`.
+When you try to search something, keyboard pops up and thus hides the search bar because it is part of the navigation bar.
+## `UINavigationBar`

-### `UINavigationBar.hidesSearchBarWhenScrolling`
+### `hidesSearchBarWhenScrolling`
+Assume search bar is set up under navigation bar by having setting `navigationItem.searchController`.
 If you scroll up the table view after setting `navigationItem.hidesSearchBarWhenScrolling = true`, the search bar under navigation bar will collapse.
 It will expand to show up again when you scroll down the table view.
+The value is `true` by default, so if you want to always keep search bar, then set it to `false`.

+## `UISearchController`
-### `UISearchController.hidesNavigationBarDuringPresentation`
+### `hidesNavigationBarDuringPresentation`
-If you tap on the search bar after setting `searchController.hidesNavigationBarDuringPresentation = true`, then navigation bar will hide and only search bar will occupy the top portion.
+Assume search bar is set up under navigation bar by having setting `navigationItem.searchController`.
+If you tap on the search bar after setting `navigationItem.searchController.hidesNavigationBarDuringPresentation = true`, then navigation bar will hide and only search bar will occupy the top portion.
+The value is `true` by default, so if you want to keep navigation bar while conducting search, set it to `false`.

+## `UIViewController`
-### `UIViewController.prefersStatusBarHidden`
+### `prefersStatusBarHidden()`
 If you override this method and return `true`, status bar will be hidden.

 ```